 More photos from the Worlds in Photo Gallery above.

-Sunday, Oct.
-28: The wind started out brisk and ended up something -- more.
-Most skippers kept it together until the final race, when a couple of epic gusts ran the table on the downwind fleet.
-RC Bobbie counted eight boats over total, maybe four or five at once.
+Timeless classic from late fall, 2018.
+The wind started out brisk and picked up from there.
 The good news: The new hulls are self-rescue capable, as several sailors proved this day.
-After two races we called it quits.
 Photos mostly courtesy Andrew Betts.
 Some, including the decisive moment above, from the RC.

 Below, a crowded rounding at the top in high winds and those famous Sachem's Head Harbor rollers.

 Oct.
 14: Whitney shows the boys how it's done.
 Note how she protects her air and how many boatlengths she gets through the well-executed rounding.

 A little messier upwind rounding here.
 Drone footage courtesy Harcourt.

 Bring out those old dogs!

 We've added a classified section above under "other."
 Use the contact form above to send us info about your used Seadog and we'll post it.
 Plenty of interest in Frostbiting this year and we know a lot of you will have an extra boat now that you've seen the pictures below and ordered your own Jibe Tech screamer.